-This event was originally due to take place on 19 April 2020 and had been rescheduled for 19 Feb 2021, this has now been moved to 21 Jan 2022.
+This event was originally due to take place on 19 April 202,0 was rescheduled for 19 Feb 2021, was then moved to 21 Jan 2022 and has now been rescheduled to 25 February 2022.
 If you had purchased tickets for any of the dates, our Box Office will be in touch to discuss your options but please bear with us as we are dealing with a large number of enquiries.
 Thank you for your support and patience.

 The Skids featuring Richard Jobson, Bruce Watson and Jamie Watson announce a series of ‘Unplugged’ dates in support of their recent acoustic album ‘Peaceful Times’.